 Time-of-use metering requires the install of a smart meter.
-These meters measure how much electricity is being used throughout the day.
-This allows utilities to charge/pay customers different rates based on their time of use/ generation.
+These meters measure how much electricity the home uses throughout the day, which allows utilities to charge/pay customers different rates based on their time of use/ generation.

 Value of Solar Tariff

-A Value of Solar Tariff (VOST) replaces net metering.
-Those that use this tariff use an algorithm to find what the value of each watt of solar is.
+Value of Solar Tariff (VOST) uses an algorithm to find the value of each watt of solar.
 The utility then pays this rate to the solar customer for their excess energy.

 Excess generation is the extra electricity that a solar system produces during the day.
-If you have a solar backup system you can store this excess electricity for later use.
-Powering your entire home with this excess energy is possible, but can be expensive.
-Most solar customers find it more economical to exchange their excess generation.
+If a customer has a solar backup system, they can store this excess electricity for later use.

 Net Metering in San Antonio